-This residency grew out of time spent with disabled curator/artist, advocate and consultant, Aidan Moesby who has advised and guided VARC in the process throughout.
+This is a pilot residency that was advertised to artists who self-identify as disabled.
+It grew out of time spent with disabled curator/artist, advocate and consultant, Aidan Moesby who has advised and guided VARC in the process throughout.
 We hope that learning from this short residency, VARC will be better able to welcome more diverse and disabled artists to all its residencies in the future.

 See Malgorzata’s website here for more about the artist.